aigan/tail-file/README.md

 ## Continue tail at last known position

-If you want to start where you left of the tail and not miss any lines, even if the last known line has been logrotated, you can use `findStart()`.
+If you want to start where you left of the tail and not miss any lines, even if the last known line has been log rotated, you can use `findStart()`.

 It will start the tail at the line matching the given regexp that passes the comparison test.
-Suitable for logfiles that has sorted values, like timestamps or number sequences.
+Suitable for log files that has sorted values, like timestamps or number sequences.

 If the first matching line of the file comes after the target position, it will look for the target line in the secondary file.
 If the line is found in the secondary file, the tail will start.
 After all the lines of the secondary file has been reported, the tail will continue with the primary file as usual.